Glencore, JPM sued in U.S. as warehousing legal battle ramps up

 “There are no queues at our warehouses.
 We believe this suit has no merit,” a JPMorgan spokesman said.

-Hong Kong Exchanges and Clearing Limited (0388.HK), owner of the LME, declined to comment.
+Hong Kong Exchanges and Clearing Limited, owner of the LME, declined to comment.

 U.S. regulators are scrutinizing ownership of commodity storage facilities by major U.S. banks.